 In the end, it is up to you whether carbon fiber hard hats are any better than standard hard hats for your individual purposes.
 Carbon fiber hard hats are the best option for class C hard hats because of their superior strength.
 Both carbon fiber and standard types of hard hats are durable and protective, but if you work with electrical hazards, it may be better to stick to types of hard hats other than carbon fiber.

-For more information about PPE like hard hats, check out our OSHA-compliant PPE training as well as our other, more job-specific training courses on our website.
+For more information about PPE like hard hats, check out our OSHA Aligned PPE training as well as our other, more job-specific training courses on our website.

 Carbon Fiber Hard Hat Reviews

 Another good way to get an idea of whether or not you should get a carbon fiber hard hat is by looking at reviews for different models.
 What other people say about them can give you an idea if it is the right fit for your work.
 Most reviews include what industry the buyer works in and why they chose the hard hat they did.

 Generally, most of the reviews come to the consensus that carbon fiber hard hats are: